 STEM Scholar Program

-The STEM Scholars Program offers students who demonstrate interest, complete required applied science and math opportunities, and achieve a high level in related academic course work at Holton the designation of STEM Scholar.
+Students who demonstrate interest, complete required applied science and math opportunities, and achieve a high level in related academic coursework at Holton have the opportunity to earn the designation of STEM Scholar.
 This designation is noted on transcripts and recognized at Commencement.
 The Class of 2014 was the first class eligible to receive the STEM Scholar designation.
 In 2019, 10 students (13 percent of the class) received this honor.